Tuplanolla/bmm/README.md

 In case a message writer dies in the middle of a message, the receiver has no way to detect and correct for this.
 This is by design.

+#### Interesting Idea

+Particle speed distribution could be calculated and then partitioned into slow and fast regions.
+Only the slow region would participate in the linked cell algorithm.

 [cfdem]: http://www.cfdem.com/
 [liggghts]: https://github.com/CFDEMproject/LIGGGHTS-PUBLIC